A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 6. Marinated Cazon Fish

-If you are particularly fond of Spanish finger food, and a fan of Andalusia, then you’ll be happy to know that during Christmas, it is customary to prepare one of its most famous tapas; marinated Cazón fish.
+Then, you’ll be happy to know that during Christmas, it is customary to prepare one of its most famous tapas: marinated Cazón fish, one of my absolute favorites!

-It’s not complicated to make it, and you don’t need a lot of ingredients – dogfish, and a lot of seasoning (oregano, paprika, cumin, salt, vinegar, garlic, and oil).
+It’s not complicated to make, and you don’t need a lot of ingredients – dogfish and a lot of seasoning (oregano, paprika, cumin, salt, vinegar, garlic, and oil).

 Also, if you happen to have vegetarian or vegan friends over for the holidays, there are alternative recipes that include tofu or nori flakes rather than fish.